revolvermann76/revolvermann76.github.io/about.md

 I am a happy father, tech and science nerd, feminist, artist and treasure hunter.

-I am concerned about human rights, animal rights, climate change.
+I am concerned about human rights, animal rights, climate change and a lot more.

 I try to make that world each day a better place, than the day before.